 - 8.2.
 All qualifying bus services will be operated with: - 8.2.1.
 Vehicles that meet Euro VI emission standards or better by 1 May 2023.
 [Note: Includes CVRAS retrofit vehicles] - 8.2.2.
 Vehicles fitted with digital (electronic) destination displays - 8.2.3.
-Vehicles that provide locational (AVL) data to WMCA's Real Time Information System
+Vehicles capable of providing locational (AVL) data to WMCA's Real Time Information System